SELECTION OF QUESTIONS AND ANSWERS

 It is logical that the more advanced a practitioner is, or the more advanced an exercise, the less time he would take to practice it.
 For example, if your colleague takes an hour to complete a job, but you are more skilful than he, you would take less than an hour to complete the same job.
 If a cyclist takes an hour to reach a destination, but your drive a car, you would arrive at the same destination in shorter time.

 Today, many chi kung practitioner think that the more advanced an exercise, the more time it needs to practice it.
-This is because what they practice is not genuine chi kung but gentle physical exercise which gives the same results of loosening joints and muscles though the techniques may be different.
+This is because what they practice is not genuine chi kung but gentle physical exercise which gives the results of loosening joints and muscles though the skills may be different.
 So they wrongly measure progress by the time they put in, instead of by the type of results they get.

 In the meditation after the Cosmic Shower just now, I found I had no legs.
 Is this normal?